notyouradhee/ADITYA-MID-TERM-PROJECT/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request to improve this website.

 ## License
-This project is licensed under the MIT LoomLink Technology.
+This project is licensed under the LoomLink Technology.